(Published on Wednesday, December 30, 2015, in The Daily Citizen, Dalton, GA.)

-- Eat Locally Grown Produce: Whether it’s from a farmer’s market or even from your own garden, produce that is grown locally has travelled a shorter distance than most produce in the grocery store.
-By choosing local you support farmers in our community, and you reduce green house gas emissions from transportation.
+- Eat Locally Grown Produce: Whether it’s from a farmer’s market or even from your own garden, produce that is grown locally has traveled a shorter distance than most produce in the grocery store.
+By choosing local you support farmers in our community, and you reduce greenhouse gas emissions from transportation.

 - Recycle Plastic Bags: Plastic shopping bags are great to carry groceries home, but they are designed to be used only one time then thrown away.
 Instead of throwing them out recycle them at the store where you got them.
 Most retailers have a recycling bin at the entrance to collect plastic shopping bags.